jentery/SWDemo/_output_documents/AVAnnotate.md

 **1. Introduce the Assignment**

-- Explain the outline and goals of the assignment

-  - Students will generate annotations of a multimodal text using either a) the sample audio provided in the AVAnnotate project, or b) other audiovisual material at [*https://ualberta.aviaryplatform.com/collections/1783*](https://ualberta.aviaryplatform.com/collections/1783),
+- Explain the outline and goals of the assignment.
+Students will generate annotations of a multimodal text using either a) the sample audio provided in the AVAnnotate project, or b) other audiovisual material at [*https://ualberta.aviaryplatform.com/collections/1783*](https://ualberta.aviaryplatform.com/collections/1783),